 CBD is an exogenous cannabinoid, a cannabinoid from a source outside of your body (cannabis).
 Exogenous cannabinoids mimic the functions of exogenous cannabinoids, but the effects are stronger and longer lasting.

 When applied topically, CBD absorbs through the skin, mimicking the messengers and engaging the receptors of your endocannabinoid system.
 Topical CBD can be quite fast-acting.
 Since topical products absorbed through the skin, the cannabinoids bypass digestive processes.
-Many athletes prefer using topical CBD products because topical CBD salves and creams can target specific areas of the body that are affected by overwork or injury.
+Many athletes prefer using topical CBD products because topical CBD salves and creams can target specific areas of the body that are affected.
 CBD is shown to inhibit the breakdown and encourage the production of anandamide, one of the endocannabinoids made by your body.
-The more anandamide in your system the less pain you will feel.
+The more anandamide in your system the less discomfort you will feel.

 Now you know that CBD derived from hemp will not impair your athletic performance or cloud your senses.
 When applied topically the minute levels of THC do not pass through your skin into your bloodstream.
 Even knowing that, we fully understand that THC carries powerful implications.
 That is one of the many reasons that products made with CBD isolate are quite popular among athletes.